In Loving Memory of Letha Muriel (Holbrook) Keyes

 Letha was such a helper, wife and lover.
 She was married to Dick on Aug.
 14th, 1960 at her Presbyterian Church.
 She had two sons, Kirk Devin and Eric Colin (deceased).
 She continued her emphasis on music by having both her sons take lessons, Kirk in piano and Eric in violin.

 As her teaching career progressed, first at Canby, Oregon, and then North Clackamas School District, she developed the Thematic Curriculum for Talented and Gifted Program.
 The themes were Oceanography, Culture, and Architecture.
 All of her students, in her 4 or 5 schools per year were working on the same theme for that year.
 In support of the program, Letha became a world traveler.
 Some of the trips were under the auspices of “People to People”, a program under the United States State Department, which was initiated by President Dwight D. Eisenhower.
 She took multiple excursions to England, Scotland, Wales, France, Austria, Germany, Denmark, and Turkey, with singular trips to Ireland, China, and South Africa.
 Of course, numerous trips were made to Canada, Mexico, and most of the USA.
-Her last trip, which was taken in between her last two bouts of cancer, was a cruise to Alaska in which she visited her cousins late in the summer of 2007.
+Her last trip, which was taken in between her last two rounds of cancer, was a cruise to Alaska in which she visited her cousins late in the summer of 2007.

 All this traveling heightened her interest in the admiration of dolls and masks.
 One of the photos to the right shows her with a Kewpie Doll at age 2 that she still treasured at the end of her life.
 Letha also preserved her mother’s childhood doll using her own hair that had been saved from when Letha was in grade school to replace the doll’s thinning hair.